Financial Aid & Scholarships

 Erica Smith, Advisor

 The Office of Financial Aid is here to help you invest in your future.
-It's a good idea to apply for financial aid at the same time that you apply for admission to OSU.
+We recommend applying for financial aid at the same time that you apply for admission to OSU.
 Although we won't review your financial aid information until after your admission application is filed, you can still apply for financial aid before you have been admitted to OSU.
 Learn more about your options at OSU by choosing a category below.

 Eligibility/Application Procedures